As far as graphical execution plans are concerned, there is just one icon for a physical sort in SQL Server:

 Finally, CQScanPartitionSortNew is one of only two sort classes that sets the Soft Sort property exposed when Sort operator execution plan properties are generated with undocumented trace flag 8666 enabled:

-The meaning of "soft sort" in this context is unclear.
-It is tracked as a property in the query optimizer's framework, and seems likely to be related to optimized partitioned data inserts, but determining exactly what it means requires further research.
-In the meantime, this property can be used to infer that a Sort is implemented with CQScanPartitionSortNew without attaching a debugger.
+A "soft sort" uses only its primary memory grant and never spills.
+It doesn't guarantee fully-sorted output.
+Each sort run using the available memory grant will be sorted.
+A "soft sort" represents a best effort given the resource available.
+This property can be used to infer that a Sort is implemented with CQScanPartitionSortNew without attaching a debugger.
 The meaning of the InMemory property flag shown above will be covered in part 2.
 It does not indicate whether a regular sort was performed in memory or not.

 Summary of Part One